Melanges sur l'Archéologie du Cambodge

 Bernard Philippe Groslier

-Son of Cambodia National Museum's founder George Groslier, Bernard Philippe Groslier (1926-1986) was the Curator of Angkor Monuments from 1960 until 1975.
+Son of Cambodia National Museum's founder George Groslier, Bernard Philippe Groslier (10 May 1926, Phnom Penh - 29 May 1986, Paris) was the last French Curator of Angkor Monuments from 1960 until 1975.
 Archeologist and explorer, he has led the excavations and mapping process at Angkor Thom.

 See Bernard Philippe Groslier's obituary in The Washington Post here.